seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

-at thirteen steps and 1 250 739 checks, and what changed is the analytical engine's own governing text — `ANALYST-INSTRUCTIONS.md` to revision `2026-09-01-c` and `EXECUTOR-INSTRUCTIONS.md` to **v16**, neither of which this table has ever fingerprinted because neither is a production file.
+at thirteen steps and 1 250 739 checks, and what changed is the analytical engine's own governing text — `ANALYST-INSTRUCTIONS.md` to revision `2026-09-01-c` and `EXECUTOR-INSTRUCTIONS.md` to **v16**, neither of which this table has ever fingerprinted because neither is a production file. **`2026-09-01-c` is a third such revision on that same baseline:** no file this block fingerprints moved, the gate holds at thirteen steps and 1 250 739 checks, and what changed is again governing text — `ANALYST-INSTRUCTIONS.md` to `2026-09-01-d` and `EXECUTOR-INSTRUCTIONS.md` to **v17**, both forced by the first production analysis run to reach the Boss (§10, §11) — plus invariant 57, which that run produced.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the